It can be a bit hit and miss trying to choose the best base layer for men. Have a read through our guide and check out our range of recommendations.

 This also helps to prolong the garments longevity as you really can wear it for longer between washes.

-This base layer is second warmest on our list.
+This one is one of the warmest on our list.
 As it’s warm enough to wear alone as well as a base layer, this makes it one of our most versatile pieces and its good looks mean you can also wear it out and about.

-As a thicker base layer, it is naturally less breathable than thinner ones, however, thanks to its thermoregulatory qualities and excellent wicking properties, it keeps moisture well away, putting it almost on a par with more breathable models.
+As a thicker option, it is naturally less breathable than thinner ones, however, thanks to its thermoregulatory qualities and excellent wicking properties, it keeps moisture well away, putting it almost on a par with more breathable models.

 However, unlike more breathable models, this crew provides you with added warmth and wind protection so when you pause for a break, you won’t instantly feel cold.

-Comfortable and non-itchy, this base layer is slim fitting without being too tight.
+Comfortable and non-itchy, the Smartwool 250 is slim fitting without being too tight.
 The interlocking knit and flatlock seams add comfort and ease of movement.

-Unlike some other base layers, this one is long enough to keep you fully covered when moving about, even with overhead stretches.
+Unlike some other options, this one is long enough to keep you fully covered when moving about, even with overhead stretches.
 The shoulder panels replace shoulder seams for extra comfort when carrying your backpack.

 The main downside is the price, however, look after it well and it will last.
 It also becomes heavy when wet, like all wool, although thanks to its odor-resistant nature, you’re highly unlikely to need to wash it on the trail.